 - Richard Baskin then hits the stage to sing One I Love You and Sissy Spacek eventually joins him.

 - Franken and Davis come out to do an Improv seen only to give up on the audience suggestions and opting instead to "Improvise" a radio show treating World War Three like a regular event complete with weather and traffic.

 - Belushi then plays an abusive newlywed man who apparently can't get it up for his wife, played by Sissy Spacek.
-The two then go back and forth, him coming up with weird excuses as to why she's to blame while she comes up with weird ways that she tries either cope with or solve the problem.
-This is another sketch that goes on for way too long and at a certain point, it stopped being funny as the genre got confusing.
+The two then go back and forth, him coming up with weird excuses as to why she's to blame while she comes up with strange ways that she tries either cope with or solve the problem.
+This is another sketch that goes on for way too long, and at a certain point, it stopped being funny as the genre got confusing.
 It felt like this was some weird theatrical sketch inspired by a real codependent relationship.

 - This was followed by a short film with Sissy Spacek twirling a baton for no particular reason.

 - Bad Playhouse was a sketch hosted by Aykroyd where he hosted a show that shares terrible plays.
 Tonight's terrible performance was called The Milky One, and it was just Belushi pushing a gear in a windmill as his sister watched on.
 Then death enters carrying his other sisters, and after the curtain call, the sketch was already over.

 - Richard Baskin then returned to perform City of One Night Stands.

 - The home video of the week was submitted by Robert Altman, and I'm pretty sure it was just outtakes from a movie he directed featuring Sissy Spacek more like an unofficial trailer than a home video or sketch which added to my disinterest in this episode.